Leopold2333/Bi-Mamba4TS/README.md

 ## Main Results

-Copared to [iTransformer](https://openreview.net/forum?id=JePfAI8fah), the current SOTA Transformer-based model, the MSE results of Bi-Mamba+ are reduced by 4.72% and the MAE results are reduced by 2.60% on average.
+Copared to [iTransformer](https://openreview.net/forum?id=JePfAI8fah), the current SOTA Transformer-based model, the MSE results of Bi-Mamba+ are reduced by 4.72% and the MAE results are reduced by 2.69% on average.

 ![main results](pics/main-result.png "main results")

 ## Ablation Study

-We calculate the average MSE and MAE results of (i) without SRA decider (w/o SRA-I & w/o SRA-M); (ii) without bidirectional design (w/o Bi); (iii) without residual connection (w/o Residual) (vi) S-Mamba; (v) PatchTST.
-The SRA decider, bidirectional and residual design are all valid.
+We calculate the average MSE and MAE results of (i) without SRA decider (w/o SRA-I & w/o SRA-M); (ii) without bidirectional design (w/o Bi); (iii) replacing Mamba+ with Mamba (Bi-Mamba), (iv) without residual connection (w/o Residual); (v) S-Mamba and (vi) PatchTST.
+The SRA decider, added forget gate, bidirectional and residual design are all valid.

 ![ablation](pics/ablation-result.png "ablation")